RUB-Bioinf/VesselExpress/README.md

 ## Tutorial
 To run the pipeline please follow the instructions below:
-* instsll Miniconda following the [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+* install Miniconda following the [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 * install Snakemake following the [installation instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) or use the runtime environment from the Envs folder which has Snakemake installed.
 * in a terminal navigate to the project's root folder and type